 Another Article From Us: Chelsea FC Adopts Lancaster Bomber at RAF Museum

 The innovative Do335 was one of the most impressive planes built in WWII.
 No piston-engine plane has been able to match it’s performance since.
-Had it come along sooner, it may have been a difference maker for the Nazis in the war.
+Had it come along sooner, it may have been a difference-maker in the war.